rspamd/rspamd/doc/markdown/configuration/settings.md

 	+ `from` - match SMTP from
 	+ `rcpt` - match RCPT
 	+ `ip` - match source IP address
+	+ `user` - matches authenticated user ID of message sender if any
 - `apply` - list of applied rules, identified by metric name (e.g. `default`)
 	+ `symbol` - modify weight of a symbol
 	+ `actions` - section of modified actions